Mark Pritchard (musician): 28 East Boyz

 This was the pairing of Pritchard and his school friend, Kevin Hann.
 For contractual reasons, Pritchard could not use his real name for the credits, so he and his manager came up with the nom de plume William Parrot based on his childhood pets.
 The project yielded two singles.

 Jedi Knights

 A project with Tom Middleton, Jedi Knights first appeared remixing the Link & E621 track Antacid in 1995.
 Pritchard said the project in part came about as a reaction to what they saw as a lack of funk and humour in the club scene, and cites P-Funk and Electro as musical influences.

 Use of Weapons

-A project with Dave Brinkworth, released through Danny Breaks' Drum and Bass and Jungle label, Droppin' Science.
-The pair released three singles under this alais from 1998 to 2001.
+A project with Dave Brinkworth, Drum and Bass and Jungle label, Droppin' Science.
+The pair released three singles under this alias from 1998 to 2001.

 Vertigo

-Following on from releasing through his label, Pritchard ended up collaborating with Danny Breaks under this alias.
-This one-off collaboration resulted in the 2000 single The Drained / Migraine.
+Pritchard collaborated with Danny Breaks under this alias, releasing the 2000 single The Drained / Migraine.